JakeBoggs/JakeBoggs.github.io/content/posts/evaluating-llm-reasoning-with-mtg-deck-building.md

         });
     </script>

-*   **Challenge for Frontier Models:** Even the highest-performing models are far from achieving perfect scores.
-With leaders like o3 at 63% and Claude 3.7 Sonnet at 49.5%, the benchmark remains unsaturated and clearly presents a significant challenge for frontier models.
+*   **Challenge for Frontier Models:** With the exception of o3, most of the models are far from matching human performance, let alone exceeding it.
+There is a 10 point gap between the top models (o3 at 63% and Gemini 2.5 Pro at 53%) and no model reaches the human baseline, showing that the benchmark remains unsaturated and clearly presents a significant challenge for frontier models.

 *   **Test of Generalization vs. Benchmark Overfitting:** The complexity of MTG deck construction, the private nature of the benchmark questions, and the fact that MTG strategy is unlikely to be a direct optimization target for most LLM labs, collectively make ManaBench a strong test of generalized reasoning.
 Performance on this benchmark may reveal whether models are truly capable of applying reasoning to novel, complex systems, or if their high scores on common academic benchmarks (like MMLU or MATH) are partly due to overfitting or memorization of those specific test distributions.
 For example, a model series like Llama 4, which demonstrated strong performance on many standard benchmarks, gave a much weaker showing here, highlighting the value of diverse, specialized evaluations like ManaBench in assessing true generalization.
 This aligns with the experiences of many users who reported that Llama 4 struggled with real tasks and underperformed expectations.